- Build a talent pool in 1 click

 Marc Woodford, Senior Tech Recruiter for Infrastructure at Hopin, was studying psychology when he got into recruiting and made his way into tech recruiting.

 The ever-changing technical recruitment scene is exciting and challenging.
-As the graph suggests, recruiters’ role is rising compared to other roles.
+Recruiters’ role is rising compared to other roles.
 Therefore, when you’re trying to recruit the top engineers for your company, the competition gets more challenging.
 In that case, as a technical recruiter, you need to set yourself apart and create a unique identity.

 Let’s look at some recruitment methods that a non-technical recruiter can quickly implement and achieve great results.